-Although the ISO completed policy development work to replace the minimum state of charge requirement in the energy storage enhancements initiative, the software development for these improvements will not be implemented until fall 2023, at the earliest.
-Because these replacement features will not be in place before summer 2023, the ISO proposes to continue to apply the existing minimum state of charge requirement until development of the new tool and market rules is complete.
+Although the ISO completed policy development work to replace the minimum state of charge requirement in the energy storage enhancements initiative, the software development for these improvements will not be implemented until fall 2023.
+Because these replacement features will not be in place before summer 2023, the ISO proposes to continue to apply the existing minimum state of charge requirement until September 30, 2023.